-- Reviewed the unaudited quarterly results for the financial quarters ended 31 March 2021, 30 June 2021, September 2021, 31 December 2021 and 31 March 2022 before they were presented to the Board for approval. - Reviewed the audited financial statements, directors' reports and other significant accounting issues arising from the audit for FY2022 with the external auditors before they were presented to the Board for approval. - In its review of the quarterly financial reports and year-end financial statements, discussed with management and the external auditors on the financial reporting standards applied, including the judgments exercised in the application of those standards and the critical accounting estimates and assumptions used in arriving at the reported amounts of items in the guarterly financial reports and year-end financial statements. - Reviewed the financial performance and financial highlights of the Company and of the Group on a guarterly basis. - Reviewed and recommended all the reports and statements for inclusion in the Company's 2022 Annual Report to the Board for approval. - Reviewed and was satisfied with the solvency test prepared by management prior to the declaration and payment of final dividend for FY2022.
+- Reviewed the unaudited quarterly financial reports and year-end financial statements for the financial year ended 31 March 2023 ("FY2023") before tabling to the Board of Directors of the Company ("Board") for consideration and approval. - Reviewed the financial performance and financial highlights of the Company and of the Group on a quarterly basis. - Reviewed the audited financial statements, directors' reports and other significant accounting issues arising from the audit for FY2023 with the external auditors before they were presented to the Board for approval. - In its review of the quarterly financial reports and year-end financial statements, discussed with management and the external auditors on the financial reporting standards applied, including the judgments exercised in the application of those standards and the critical accounting estimates and assumptions used in arriving at the reported amounts of items in the quarterly financial reports and year-end financial statements. - Reviewed and recommended all the reports and statements for inclusion in the Company's 2023 Annual Report to the Board for approval. - Reviewed and was satisfied with the solvency tests prepared by management prior to the declaration and payment of final dividend for FY2022, and the interim and final dividends for FY2023.